 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-NASHVILLE, TN - The American Immigration Lawyers Association (AILA) will award Olsi Vrapi, a partner with Noble & Vrapi, P.A. in Albuquerque, New Mexico, with the 2012 Joseph Minsky Young Lawyer Award for his outstanding contributions in the field of immigration and nationality law.
-He will receive the award today during AILA's Annual Conference in Nashville, TN.
+SAN FRANCISCO, CA - The American Immigration Lawyers Association (AILA) will award Sarah L. Moshe with the 2013 Joseph Minsky Young Lawyer Award for her outstanding contributions in the field of immigration and nationality law.
+She will receive the award today during AILA's Annual Conference in San Francisco, CA.